 We love advent traditions.
 Truth be told, I have an abundance of advent devotional books and activities that we love doing with our boys.
 However, there is something unique about Advent Blocks that I have noticed is emphasized in a way that the others do not: anticipation.

 This tradition is not going to just help your children anticipate Jesus, but Biblically walk your children through the stories of the Old and New Testament that point to Jesus and the true meaning of Christmas.
 It’s a wonderful tradition to add to your Advent Season.

-You can also see more about how we use and set up our blocks in our Youtube review.
+You can also see more about how we used and set up our blocks last year in our Youtube review.
 I loved how it all worked out for Christmas Day.
 It was a fantastic tradition and taught each of us something new.